Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 How long does it take to develop a mobile app?

 Mobile app development’s cost and time heavily depends on complexity, features, and team size.
-On average, it may take anywhere from 3 to 9 months to develop a fully functional app.
-Simpler apps may take less time, while more complex ones can take longer.
+On average, it may take anywhere from 3 to 9 months to a complete mobile application.
+Simple applications might take less time to develop, while complicated ones might take a bit longer.

 Dinesh Thakur